 Mental Health Medication Management in Wylie, Texas

-Patients of Pathway Psychiatry and Counseling Center may likely be prescribed various types of medication in order to help alleviate and manage symptoms of a psychiatric condition.
-Introducing new medications to a person’s daily regimen should will always include a thorough discussion of each medication from Dr. Ashley Gardner.
+Patients of Pathway Psychiatry and Counseling Center may likely be prescribed various types of medication to help alleviate and manage symptoms of a psychiatric condition.
+Introducing new medications to a person’s daily regimen should always include a thorough discussion of each medication from Dr. Ashley Gardner.

 Medication Management Consultations

-Dr. Gardner seeks to not only treat a patient’s condition, but to also fully educate the patient about their illness and the chosen method of treatment.
-It may take a few trials of different kinds of medication in order to find one that works best for a particular individual, which can lead to worry and anxiety in many patients.
-To help us create a collaborate care environment, Dr. Gardner will carefully explain the purpose and reasoning behind why a specific medication was prescribed, and will always educate the patient of any potential side effects that they may experience.
+Dr. Gardner seeks to not only treat a patient’s condition but also fully educate the patient about their illness and the chosen method of treatment.
+It may take a few trials of different kinds of medication to find one that works best for a particular individual, which can lead to worry and anxiety in many patients.
+To help us create a collaborative care environment, Dr. Gardner will carefully explain the purpose and reasoning behind why a specific medication was prescribed, and will always educate the patient of any potential side effects that they may experience.

 Before starting a new treatment plan that utilizes prescribed medications, Dr. Gardner will complete a comprehensive evaluation.
 This analysis will help to determine the individual’s needs and discover their lifestyle habits, which will influence the decision on which type of medication is recommended.